ophub/amlogic-s9xxx-armbian/documents/README.md

 #### 12.10.2 Sharing Partition Information

-When you need to share partition information with others (for example, posting to this repository to report on a new device, or seeking help from others), try to share the URL itself rather than a screenshot.
-If you mind the URL being too long, you can use some free short URL tools.
+When sharing partition information (e.g., reporting a new device or seeking help), share the URL rather than a screenshot.
+Use a URL shortener if the link is too long.

-- On the one hand, the partition information on the webpage is dynamically generated each time you visit.
-The annotation of whether certain partitions can be written to and the format of the table may be updated.
+- The partition information on the webpage is dynamically generated on each visit, so annotations and table formatting may be updated over time.
-- On the other hand, others cannot conveniently copy partition parameters from screenshots for calculations, etc.
+- Additionally, partition parameters cannot be easily copied from screenshots for analysis.

-Also, you don't need to manually organize parameters into a table file.
-The layout of the table on the webpage has been specifically designed to be easily copied and pasted into Excel or LibreOffice Calc.
+The webpage's table layout is designed for easy copy-paste into Excel or LibreOffice Calc, eliminating the need to manually organize parameters.

 #### 12.10.3 Interpreting Partition Information

-The DTB table records the partition layout that every box's **system** hopes for in Android DTB.
-This layout usually ends with a `data` partition of automatically filled size, so boxes of the same system (and therefore, the same model) will necessarily have the same layout here.
-The actual partition layout on the box may vary due to different eMMC capacities, but it is always determined by the DTB partition layout (i.e., given the DTB partition layout and the exact size of eMMC, the eMMC partition situation can be deduced. *Did you notice that the above DTB partition information and eMMC partition information do not come from the same box?*).
+The DTB table records the desired partition layout defined in the Android DTB.
+This layout typically ends with a `data` partition that fills the remaining space, so devices with the same system (and model) share identical DTB layouts.
+The actual partition layout may vary due to different eMMC capacities, but is always derived from the DTB partition layout (i.e., given the DTB layout and exact eMMC size, the eMMC partition layout can be determined. *Did you notice that the DTB and eMMC partition examples above come from different devices?*).

-The eMMC table is the actual eMMC partition layout on the box.
-Each row represents a storage area, which could be a partition or a gap between partitions (due to Amlogic's quirky decision, there is at least an 8M gap between each partition, which was intended to be used for other purposes, but hasn't been used even in the latest S905X4, wasting space).
-In the row corresponding to a partition, the font is black, and both the offset and mask columns have values.
-In the row corresponding to a gap, the font is grey, the offset and mask columns have no values, and the partition name is `gap`.
+The eMMC table shows the actual partition layout on the device.
+Each row represents a storage area — either a partition or an inter-partition gap (Amlogic reserves at least 8MB between partitions, originally intended for other purposes but unused even in the latest S905X4, effectively wasting space).
+Partition rows appear in black with offset and mask values.
+Gap rows appear in grey with no offset or mask values and are labeled `gap`.

-In the eMMC table, the last column of each storage area indicates whether it can be written to.
-Green and `yes` mean the area can be written to, red and `no` mean the area absolutely cannot be written to, and yellow with a label indicates it can be written to under certain prerequisites, or only part of it can be written to.
+The last column indicates write safety: green/`yes` = writable, red/`no` = non-writable, yellow with a label = conditionally or partially writable.

-Using the above table as an example, the `0+4M` (`0M~4M`) area corresponding to the `bootloader` partition absolutely cannot be written to, the `32M` gap (`4M~36M`) after it can be written to, the `36M+64M` (`36M~100M`) area corresponding to the `reserved` partition absolutely cannot be written to, the gap from there to the gap before `env` (`100M~836M`) can all be written to, the 1M after `env` (`837M to the end`) can be written to in case the Android boot logo is not needed, then the writable range on eMMC is:
+Using the above table as an example, the `0+4M` (`0M~4M`) area of the `bootloader` partition is non-writable, the `32M` gap (`4M~36M`) after it is writable, the `36M+64M` (`36M~100M`) `reserved` partition is non-writable, and the gap from there to the gap before `env` (`100M~836M`) is fully writable.
+From 1M after `env` (`837M to the end`), the area is writable if the Android boot logo is not needed.
+The writable ranges on eMMC are:

 - 4M~36M
 - 100M~836M
 - 837M~end

-If the Android boot logo is needed, additionally, the 852M + 32M (`852M~884M`) area corresponding to the `logo` partition cannot be written to, then the writable range on eMMC is:
+If the Android boot logo is needed, the 852M + 32M (`852M~884M`) `logo` partition is additionally non-writable, reducing the writable ranges to:

 - 4M~36M
 - 100M~836M